pkgcraft/pkgcraft.github.io/content/about/_index.md

 5. relatively large, native library ecosystem

 Narrowing the field with those priorities, Rust is the only candidate that fulfills them all.
-Listing some of the alternatives and why they were rejected:
+For more background info, the following list includes considered alternatives along with some of the reasons why they were rejected:

 - C --- Lacks any memory safety guarantees and requires far too much work to do high level coding without leveraging all sorts of libraries.
 However, it is